-At the age of 22, Alex is a five-year pro – he made his debut at 17.
-A rising young contender at 140 pounds, he is a former amateur standout in the junior division.
+At the age of 24, Alex is a seven-year pro – he made his debut at 17.
+A contender at 140 pounds, he was an amateur standout in the “junior” division before his debut.
 He turned pro before he was old enough to compete in the “open” division.

-He also stepped up in class of opposition and gave impressive performances.
+Alex also stepped up in class of opposition in several fights and gave impressive performances.

 Regarding his nickname, he said, “It comes from when I used to live in Mexico.
 When I was about five years old, they started calling me ‘El Cholo.’
 I have an older brother, he’s four years older than me, I used to wear his clothes when I was out riding my bike.
 It was a little town, and I used to go everywhere wearing my big brother’s clothes – they were real saggy.
 I used to live in front of an elementary school and the guy that used to clean it started calling me ‘cholito’ – little cholo – because I was wearing those saggy clothes and everybody started calling me that.
 In English, cholo means ‘gangster,’ but we don’t take it like that.”